monarch-initiative/SvAnna/docs/quickstart.rst

 Now, let's prioritize the variants::

-  $ java -jar svanna/svanna-cli-${project.version}.jar prioritize --config svanna-config.yml --output-format html,csv,vcf --vcf example.vcf --term HP:0011890 --term HP:0000978 --term HP:0012147
+  $ java -jar svanna-cli-${project.version}.jar prioritize -d path/to/svanna-data --output-format html,csv,vcf --vcf example.vcf --term HP:0011890 --term HP:0000978 --term HP:0012147

-The variant with ID ``Othman-2010-20696945-VWF-index-FigS7`` that disrupts a promoter of the *von Willenbrand factor* (*VWF*) gene (`Othman et al., 2010 <https://pubmed.ncbi.nlm.nih.gov/20696945>`_) receives the highest :math:`PSV` score of 64.18, and the variant is ranked first.
+The variant with ID ``Othman-2010-20696945-VWF-index-FigS7`` that disrupts a promoter of the *von Willenbrand factor* (*VWF*) gene (`Othman et al., 2010 <https://pubmed.ncbi.nlm.nih.gov/20696945>`_) receives the highest :math:`PSV` score of 47.26, and the variant is ranked first.

 SvAnna stores prioritization results in *HTML*, *CSV*, and *VCF* output formats next to the input VCF file.